Seminar Video content in higher education: new models for licensing and service innovation

 Date: 28 MAR 2017

-The Special Interest Group Media & Education organises a SURFacademy-seminar on March 28th about video content: which platforms are available (both commercial and free) and which licensing models apply?’
-Also we will discuss the added value of commercial content as compared to open video material in higher education.
+The Special Interest Group Media & Education organized a SURFacademy-seminar on March 28th about video content: which platforms are available (both commercial and free) and which licensing models apply?’
+Also we discussed the added value of commercial content as compared to open video material in higher education.

 - 28 Mar 2017